vincentc0202/personal-website/README.md

 ## Technologies Used
 - **React** – Frontend framework for building dynamic user interfaces
-- **Next.js** – Framework for server-side rendering and static site generation
 - **react-three-fiber** – Library for integrating 3D graphics using Three.js
 - **Tailwind CSS** – Utility-first CSS framework for styling and layout